-Through a number of our clinics based throughout the UK, we can provide effective heroin rehab treatment to help combat your dependency to the drug through specially designed therapy sessions, counselling and medically assisted detoxification programmes.
+Through a number of our clinics based throughout the UK, we can provide effective heroin rehab treatment to help combat your dependency on the drug through specially designed therapy sessions, counselling and medically assisted heroin detoxification programmes.

 Signs of heroin addiction

 There are many signs that you might have an addiction to heroin.
-It may have caused a health problem such as damage to your lungs, kidneys or liver, or you may be suffering worsening mental health, perhaps going through periods of deep depression or anxiety.
+It may have caused a health problem such as damage to your lungs, kidneys or liver, or you may be suffering worsening mental health issues, perhaps going through periods of deep depression or anxiety.

 Detox can vary in length from just over a week to a few weeks, which will depend on how much and how long you’ve taken heroin.
 No matter how long your detox, you can be sure of a high quality of care, with support around the clock from our experienced team.

 Rehab Clinics Group offers a number of places to undergo drug rehab both in Spain and the UK.
 We follow guidelines from organisations such as the Care Quality Commission (CQC) and provide a tailored treatment plan to everyone who stays with us for rehab.

 You’ll go through a full assessment when you arrive, which allows us to identify the best treatment services to suit your needs.
 Many people who come to us for heroin rehab have a dual diagnosis, which means they also have a mental health condition, eating disorder, or other addiction, so may need extra support, which we can ensure you receive.

 An advantage of inpatient rehab is that you can undergo intensive therapy from our team of experts.
 This helps you identify the reasons why you took heroin, why you became addicted, and what your triggers are.

 This can help you stay away from drugs in the long term and avoid a relapse in future.
 We also run lots of support groups where you can talk to your fellow patients.
 Run by trained counsellors, they’re an excellent way to share your experience with others going through the same thing.

 Choosing a heroin clinic